-The mission of NSU-a selective, doctoral research university-is to deliver innovative academic programs in a dynamic, lifelong learning and research environment fostering integrity, academic excellence, leadership, and community service through engaged students, faculty, and staff.
+The mission of NSU-a selective, doctoral research university-is to deliver leading academic programs in a dynamic, innovative environment.
+We foster academic excellence, leadership, integrity, and scientific, economic, and community contributions throught engaging and empowering our students, faculty, staff, alumni, and partners.

-Vision 2025 Statement
+Vision Statement

-By 2025, NSU will be recognized as a preeminent, professional-dominant, doctoral-research university that provides competitive career advantages to its students and produces alumni who serve and lead with integrity.
+Enhance Nova Southeastern University's reputation as a leading professional-dominant, doctoral research university providing competitive career advantages to our students and fostering alumni and partnership connections.